rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/tenants/get-list-users-for-tenant-v2.0.rst

    roleId, String *(Optional)*, Filter users with role for tenant.
 Mutually exclusive with ``contactId`` query parameter. contactId, String *(Optional)*, Filter users with contact ID for tenant.
 Mutually exclusive with ``roleId`` query parameter. marker, Object *(Optional)*, Allows us to page through list of users for a tenant.
-This is the numeric id of the item to start the list. limit, Object *(Optional)*, Allows us to set size of page when paging through list of users for a tenant.
+This is the numeric ID of the item to start the list. limit, Object *(Optional)*, Allows us to set size of page when paging through list of users for a tenant.
 This is the number of items per page.

 Response: